 - Identifying and supporting implementation of high-impact regulatory reforms to improve the business environment

-BRITE’s first major initiative is an assessment of Moldova’s business enabling environment using a proven methodology called the Business Climate, Institutional, and Legal Reform (BizCLIR) assessment tool.
-Similar to but more thorough than the World Bank’s Doing Business methodology, the BizCLIR tool allows BRITE to undertake a deep analysis of the business environment to identify high-impact reforms with wide support and a high probability of success.
+BRITE’s first major initiative was an assessment of Moldova’s business enabling environment using a proven methodology called the Business Climate, Institutional, and Legal Reform (BizCLIR) assessment tool.
+Similar to but more thorough than the World Bank’s Doing Business methodology, the BizCLIR tool allowed BRITE to undertake a deep analysis of the business environment to identify high-impact reforms with wide support and a high probability of success.

-Based on results of the assessment, the project will engage, enable, and empower the government, private sector, and civil society to design and implement a program of reforms to reduce the costs and risks of doing business in Moldova.
-The assessment’s focus areas include trading across borders, protecting investors, starting a business, paying taxes, and dealing with construction permits.
+Based on results of the assessment, the project engaged, enabled, and empowered the government, private sector, and civil society to design and implement a program of reforms to reduce the costs and risks of doing business in Moldova.
+The assessment’s focus areas included trading across borders, protecting investors, starting a business, paying taxes, and dealing with construction permits.

-In addition, the project is implementing a comprehensive strategic communications program to raise stakeholders and public awareness of the need for and progress toward reforms; build communications capacity among key public, private, and civil society actors; increase meaningful public-private dialogue; and support the Moldovan media’s ability to report on tax, trade, and regulatory reforms.
+In addition, the project implemented a comprehensive strategic communications program to raise stakeholders and public awareness of the need for and progress toward reforms.
+BRITE produced the video "You Decide When Reform Begins"